 Smoke from his hearth, borne in by a breeze, consumed his room in thick, billowing clouds causing his eyes and lungs to burn.
-He squeezed his eyes against it and felt tears stream down the corners of his eyes.
-He was heaving for breaths, but his nostrils had become clogged from irritation and it was not enough.
-With legs kicking and arched back, he fought against the ropes on his wrist and ankles.
-Like a worm that had just been stepped on by a very large boot, he writhed as if in the throes of death and feeling absurdly helpless.
-The bindings cut into the thin skin of his wrists, rubbed it raw.
-Each breath he could take, he sucked in the black smoke.
+He squeezed his eyes against it.
+He was heaving for breaths, but it was not enough.
+Panic overtook his mind.
+With legs kicking and an arched back, he fought against the ropes on his wrist and ankles.
+Like a worm that had just been stepped on by a very large boot, he writhed feeling absurdly helpless.
+The bindings rubbed raw the thin flesh of his wrists.
 The sounds of flames crackling in his head came through strangely clear.
 His hands felt swollen and numb.
-Then he realized, he was suffocating.
-In good earnest, he doubled his efforts to free his hands.
 His muffled cries did nothing to ward off death.
 It came to him softly, gently, pulling his lids to close.
 To sleep.

 He was floating.
 No, he was being dragged across the floor.
 His binds were cut, but he lacked the strength to move.
 His legs were splayed before him and remnants of his straw, pitched roof laid on the floor of his hearth.
-Amidst them were bodies.
+Among them were bodies, blackened by the fire.
 Some were contorted in pain, pulled in on itself and frozen in place.
-Their skins were already blackened by the fire.
-They had no eyes.
-He closed his own against the carnage.
 The roar of flames filled his ears and mind; the heat, his body.
-For the moment, he thanked De he at least could not smell them.

 He coughed listlessly as he was pulled out of his home.
-It was not yet dawn outside and the stone walls around his home was barely discernible in the dark.
-What he could see - splotches of finger-grass between pebbles and dirt - rippled like water, but the air was cold, a relief on his hot skin, and it spurred life into his labored breaths.
+It was not yet dawn, and the stone walls around his home was barely discernible from the sky.
+What he could see - splotches of finger-grass between pebbles and dirt - rippled like water.
+The air was cold, a relief on his hot skin, and it spurred life into his labored breaths.
 He was hauled to his feet.
 This abrupt change in position caused the darkness of predawn to turn black around the edges of his vision.
 His head was incredibly heavy and his arms and legs felt very distant.

-"Get up!
-Move!"
+"Get up!"
 A voice shouted, not so distant.
 The person took off toward a carriage which thundered toward them.

 A window exploded.
 Immersed in such misery, he watched on through watering eyes with only slight interest as the curtain was torn away and cold air poured in.